chainstacklabs/starknet-cairo-odyssey/Article-2.md

 }
 ```

-Once your app is connected to the user's wallet, you can interact with contracts using the `starknet.account.callContract` method for view functions, or `starknet.account.execute` for external methods.
+Once your app is connected to the user's wallet, you can use it to interact with contracts using the `starknet.account.callContract` function for view methods, or `starknet.account.execute` for external methods.
 Both require an object with the following properties:

 - `contractAddress`
 - `entrypoint` which is the method name we want to call.